 Pistol 2 – Gen 3 Glock 17 with Ameriglo Spaulding sights (square orange front and blacked out rear).

-The slides on both were were cut and/or milled by Doug Hollaway at ATEI.
-Each was quipped with an Apex Tactical trigger and safety plunger, as well as an S3F barrel.
+The slides on both were cut and/or milled by Doug Hollaway at ATEI.
+Each was quipped with an Apex Tactical trigger, safety plunger, and an S3F barrel.
 All other internal parts in the frames were identical.
 Thus, other than the sighting systems, the guns are essentially identical.

 Courses of fire were conducted as follows: